 Totnes Market operates every Friday and Saturday on the Market Square and part of the Civic Hall car park.
 The opening times are 8.45 am to 4.30 pm (November to March) and 8.45 am to 5.30 pm (April to October).
 In addition there is a monthly Totnes Good Food market held on the third Sunday throughout the year.

-South Hams District Council owns the Market Square area, operates the Market and the Pannier Market is managed from within the South Hams District Council Street Scene Services Team.
+South Hams District Council owns the Market Square area and operates the Market.
+The Pannier Market is managed from within the South Hams District Council Street Scene Services Team.
 Devon County Council have responsibility for the highway that traverses the Market Square and the Town Council manage and maintain the Civic Hall.